Qualified Opportunity Fund

 TCJA established the Qualified Opportunity Zone program to provide a tax incentive for private, long term investment in economically distressed communities.
 Investors are given an opportunity to defer and potentially reduce tax on recognized capital gains.
 If you owe taxes due to capital gains, investing in a qualified Opportunity Zone fund may be good idea to explore further.

-What is an Opportunity Zone and Qualified Opportunity Zone Fund?
+What is an Opportunity Zone and a Qualified Opportunity Zone Fund?

 A Qualified Opportunity Zone Fund is any investment vehicle which is organized as a corporation or a partnership for the purpose of investing in qualified opportunity zone property (other than another qualified opportunity fund) that holds at least 90 percent of its assets in qualified opportunity zone property.